nichsedge/digital-garden/content/Read/Goodreads/The Elegant Universe Superstrings Hidden Dimensions and the Quest for the Ultimate Theory.md

 ---
-title: "The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory"
+title: 'The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory'
-author: "Brian Greene"
+author: Brian Greene
-date: "2022/07/11"
+date: '2022-07-11'
+tags:
+- book
 ---

 # The Elegant Universe: Superstrings, Hidden Dimensions, and the Quest for the Ultimate Theory